 From Farmland to Housing

-With the value of land skyrocketing and the demand for space at an all time high, GL Homes has taken up the mantle as the first to land their bid, developing land north of Clint Moore Rd. and west of State Road 7 (US 441).
-GL Homes is noted for its luxury developments, such as the ultramodern and sleek Lotus, The Bridges and the noted 55+ active adult Valencia Communities.
+With the value of land skyrocketing and the demand for space at an all-time high, GL Homes has taken up the mantle as the first to land their bid, developing land north of Clint Moore Rd. and west of State Road 7 (US 441).
+GL Homes is noted for its luxury developments, such as the ultramodern and sleek Lotus, Boca Bridges and the Lotus Palm.

 Boca Raton Real Estate may not be the first place you think of when choosing a place to plant fruits and vegetables.
 After all, under the bright lights of Mizner Park and amidst the salt spray that pleasantly wafts across the Intracoastal, it's easy to see why some may be confounded when imagining planting veggies in Boca Raton.
 However, with subtropical climates that yield a balmy, temperate winter season, the hour is almost always nigh to plant something of value here in Boca.
 During these cooler, more crowded months, it makes more sense to enjoy time outdoors, and away from the throngs of holiday vacationers.
 Without further ado, here are 5 fall and winter vegetables to consider planting in your Boca Raton garden this year!